Acex215/usd-exchange/docs/authoring-usd.md

 Another complex aspect of UsdPhysics is specifying friction and other material properties via [PhysicsMaterialAPI](https://openusd.org/release/api/usd_physics_page_front.html#usdPhysics_physics_materials), which needs to be bound to the collision geometry similarly to how visual materials are bound to the render geometry.
 The `usdex_core` library provides [Physics Material](../api/group__physicsmaterials.rebreather_rst) functions to define, apply, and bind physics material properties like friction.

+## Asset Structure

+An asset is a named, versioned, and structured container of one or more resources which may include composable OpenUSD layers, textures, volumetric data, and more.
+There are many approaches to structuring assets, and no one structure is ideal for all use cases.

+NVIDIA's [Principles of Scalable Asset Structure](https://docs.omniverse.nvidia.com/usd/latest/learn-openusd/independent/asset-structure-principles.html) article proposes four key principles that should always be considered: **legibility**, **modularity**, **performance**, and **navigability**.

+It goes further, to discuss pros and cons of various production proven asset structures, and makes some explicit recommendations in the form of example assets towards the end of the article.

+The `usdex_core` library provides an [Asset Structure](../api/group__assetstructure.rebreather_rst) module which aims to codify authoring of asset structures that have been proven scalable and have broad import compatibility across a wide range of OpenUSD enabled applications, while guiding and simplifying the development process for new OpenUSD Exporters.

+In particular, we provide functions for:
+- Static `Tokens` (strings) which can be used for Layer or Scope names, to ensure consistency across assets
+- Defining relative References/Payloads whenever possible, and absolute References/Payloads only when necessary
+- Creating the Atomic Component structure proposed in the article
+  - Creating and organizing Content Layers and Library Layers in a consistent manner
+  - Configuring an Asset Interface Layer, which payload's the content for deferred loading, while still exposing key metadata to the consumer

 ## Diagnostic Logs

 OpenUSD's [Tf library](https://openusd.org/release/api/tf_page_front.html) provides various [diagnostic logging facilities](https://openusd.org/release/api/page_tf__diagnostic.html) which are useful for communicating errors, warnings, and status information to end users or system logs.